dylants/price-finder/README.md

 <code>npm install</code>

+### Tests ###

-The project uses [Jasmine](http://jasmine.github.io/) for tests.
-To run the tests,
+The project uses [Jasmine](http://jasmine.github.io/) for tests (please add tests for any new features).
+To run the unit tests execute:
-execute:

 <code>npm test</code>

-(Please add tests for any new features.)
+These tests can additionally be run once, while watching the files for any changes, and if that occurs, re-run the tests.
+To do so execute:

+<code>npm run test-watch</code>

+End-to-end tests exist which will test the price-finder module using real URIs, scraping the pages to verify the code works correctly.
+Note that these tests should be run on a limited basis while coding since some sites have been known to throw up CAPTCHA's after repeated, automated page requests.
+To execute these tests run:

+<code>npm run test-e2e</code>

 ### Adding Sites ###